EmbraceLife/LIE/my_utils/grokking_correlation.md

 ```

 Can the model weights tell us why this model does not learn anything?
-- 7 out of 9 weights are not changing
+- 7 out of 9 weights are not changing at all
 - 2 weights has changed but remain small, one is -0.098, the other is -0.17
 - most of epochs both weights remain the same
-- so, no matter how much features of inputs differ from each other, the outputs may not change that much;
+- so, no matter how much features of inputs differ from each other, the outputs will not change that much;
 - therefore, this model failed to learn the pattern